With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Northwest Passage/prairieview Northwest Passage/assessment is a mental health treatment center in Polk County, WI, located at 203 United Way, 54837 zip code area.
-Northwest Passage/prairieview Northwest Passage/assessment provides residential treatment and telemedicine/telehealth.
-Northwest Passage/prairieview Northwest Passage/assessment offers trauma therapy, cognitive behavioral therapy and activity therapy to children / adolescents.
-Northwest Passage/prairieview Northwest Passage/assessment also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
-Additional services at Northwest Passage/prairieview Northwest Passage/assessment consist of education services, case management and suicide prevention services.
+Northwest Passage/prairieview Northwest Passage/assessment provides telemedicine/telehealth and residential treatment.
+Northwest Passage/prairieview Northwest Passage/assessment offers dialectical behavior therapy, trauma therapy and cognitive behavioral therapy to children / adolescents.
+Northwest Passage/prairieview Northwest Passage/assessment also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+Additional services at Northwest Passage/prairieview Northwest Passage/assessment consist of family psychoeducation, case management and education services.

 Yes, Wisconsin offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.